Prizes

 Nominations may be made by an author or by a publisher.
 Publishers may submit as many entries as they wish.
 To nominate a book, please send an email with full publication information to: RosenbergPrize@centraleuropeanhistory.org.

 Upon receipt of this email, the nominator will be sent contact information for the three members of the prize committee.
 One copy of each entry must be sent to each committee member and clearly labeled “Rosenberg Prize Entry.”
-Print copies are preferred; if only an e-copy is available, please contact the committee members beforehand to arrange the submission format.
+Print copies are preferred; e-books will only be accepted with the approval of the prize committee members.

-Please note: All entries must be received by June 5, 2023.
-Entries will not be returned.
-The award recipient will be announced on the CEHS website in December 2023 and recognized during the CEHS’s business meeting, held in conjunction with the AHA’s 2024 Annual Meeting in San Francisco.
+Please note: All entries must be postmarked by June 2, 2025.
+Entries will neither be acknowledged nor returned.
+The winner of the 2025 prize will be announced in December 2025 and formally recognized at the CEHS’s business meeting, which will be held in conjunction with the 2026 Annual Meeting of the American Historical Association in Chicago.

 Questions about the prize may be directed to RosenbergPrize@centraleuropeanhistory.org.